 We Don’t Know How Much It Costs

 This is one of the biggest questions surrounding Vive Cosmos.
 If it’s a consumer-level kit then we’d expect it to be priced below Vive Pro’s steep $799 entry point.
-But then, if the displays are better than the Pro, is there the potential for it to cost more?
+A recent retailer listing suggests it could be priced around £699.99, which would likely to work out the same in dollars.
 We’ll have to wait a few more months to find out, but fingers crossed that the price is right.